Frequently Asked Questions

 How are underground CO2 storage sites and pipelines monitored?

-What happened with the 2020 CO2 pipeline failure in Satartia, Mississippi?
+What happened with the 2020 pipeline failure in Satartia, Mississippi?

-The 2020 carbon dioxide (CO₂) pipeline failure in Satartia, Mississippi was a "worst-case scenario," and resulted in several lessons learned.
+The 2020 carbon dioxide (CO2) pipeline failure in Satartia, Mississippi resulted in several lessons learned.

-One misconception is that this pipeline "exploded."
-However, CO₂ is non-flammable and non-explosive.
-Rather, the pipeline experienced "explosive decompression."
-This happens when a pipe that carries gas or liquid breaks very quickly – like blowing up a balloon and popping it with a pin.
+COis non-flammable and non-explosive.
+The official term for what happened is called "explosive decompression" and happens when a pressurized container fails rapidly—like blowing up a balloon and popping it with a pin.
 The material escapes quickly, causing a powerful rush and noise, disturbing the ground immediately around the break point.
+In this case the pipe that carried the CO2 was suddenly broken by the landslide and released the pressurized gas very quickly.

 What happens if a leak is detected?